-Welcome to a beginner’s guide on the categories and types of computers and their functions.
-Today, we live in an exciting age of information technology where every almost average person who lives in a city will carry at least one computer device – The smartphone.
+Welcome to a beginner’s guide on the types of computers.
+Today, we live in an exciting age of information technology.
+Almost every average person who lives in a city will own at least one computer device – The smartphone.
+Apart from that, there are also tablets, laptops, desktops, servers, smartwatches, and more.

-But apart from that, there are tablets, laptops, desktops, servers, and whatever else… The digital universe of computer devices just seems to be expanding infinitely with more offers, and it can be rather confusing.
-So in this guide, we will walk through the various types of computers, and what they are commonly used for – Read on!
+The digital universe of computer devices just seems to expand infinitely with more offers, and it can be rather confusing.
+So let us walk through the various types of computers, and what they are commonly used for.
+Read on!

 TABLE OF CONTENTS